getsling/getsling-api-docs/docs/timezones.md

 ### Timezone Aware Timestamps

-1. If world clock is enabled, timezone is **converted** to the timezone of the user's profile.
+1. If world clock is enabled, timestamp is **converted** to the timezone of the user's profile.
-2. If world clock is disabled, timezone is **converted** to the timezone of the location.
+2. If world clock is disabled, timestamp is **converted** to the timezone of the location.